 Bismarck is a city located in Burleigh County North Dakota.
-With a 2020 population of 74,129, it is the 2nd largest city in North Dakota (after Fargo) and the 491st largest city in the United States .
-Bismarck is currently growing at a rate of 0.41% annually and its population has increased by 20.98% since the most recent census, which recorded a population of 61,272 in 2010.
-Bismarck reached it's highest population of 74,129 in 2021.
-Spanning over 35 miles, Bismarck has a population density of 2,161 people per square mile.
+Bismarck has a 2020 population of 74,429.
+Bismarck is currently growing at a rate of 0.40% annually and its population has increased by 20.85% since the most recent census, which recorded a population of 61,589 in 2010.

 This city has a relatively short history, only being founded toward the end of the 19th century but it has grown quite quickly and has even in recent years been named one of the fastest-growing small cities in the nation.

 The city’s top employer is Sanford Health, which employs 25,000 people across multiple states.
 The State of North Dakota, St. Alexius Medical Center, Bismarck Public School, and the federal government are other top employers, each providing thousands of jobs to residents of Bismarck and surrounding areas.